microsoft/pai/docs/job_tutorial.md

   - [How to debug a job](#how-to-debug-a-job)
   - [Learn more job examples](#learn-more-job-examples)

-## Quick start: submit a "hello world" job
+## Quick start: submit a hello-world job

-Refer to [how to submit a "hello world" job](user/training.md#submit-a-%22hello-world%22-job).
+Refer to [how to submit a hello-world job](user/training.md#submit-a-%22hello-world%22-job).
 It's a good start for beginners.

 ## Job configuration